Roy-lab/grinch/visualization/README.md

 ```
 >> python pyramid.py pyramid.ini
 ```
-and see the output file, zfp608.png.
-See pyramid.ini for list of input files used.
+and see the output file, `zfp608.png`.
+See `pyramid.ini` for list of input files used.

 #### Pair of HiC heatmaps + GRiNCH clusters